praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ## Leveraging the sample HTML5 player

 You can obtain the VA extension sample HTML5 player here: [HTML5 Sample Player](https://github.com/adobe/reactor-adobe-va-sample-player).
-The sample player acts as a reference to create video player extensions and to showcase using the VA extension to support Adobe Analytics for Video.
+The sample player acts as a reference to create video player extensions and to showcase using the VA extension to support [!DNL Adobe Analytics] for Video.

 ### Sample player extension action types